-The Council reconvened at 0910 hours on 16 June 1998, to consider matters relating to Agenda Item II on the Precautionary Approach.
-The session was adjourned at 1200 hours.
-The Council reconvened at 1830 hours again to consider Agenda item VII.
+The Council reconvened at 0910 hr on 16 June 1998, to consider matters relating to Agenda Item II on the Precautionary Approach.
+The session was adjourned at 1200 hr.
+The Council reconvened at 1830 hr again to consider Agenda item VII.

 The Scientific Council was pleased with the progress made on both the 1998 Scientific Council Symposium and the 1999 joint NAFO/ICES/PICES Symposium and special appreciation was extended to J. Morgan (Canada) and P. Koeller (Canada), respectively, for their work to date on the Symposia.
-The session was adjourned at 2000 hours.
+The session was adjourned at 2000 hr.

-The Council reconvened at 0915 hours on 17 June 1998 to consider management advice on various stocks and also provide responses to special requests from the Fisheries Commission and the Coastal States.
+The Council reconvened at 0915 hr on 17 June 1998 to consider management advice on various stocks and also provide responses to special requests from the Fisheries Commission and the Coastal States.
 These discussions and on other outstanding matters on the agenda were continued in sessions through to 18 June 1998, while STACFIS and STACPUB also completed their agenda.
-At its sessions on 18 June 1998, the Council received the nomination, and elected the Chairman for STACFEN (see Section IX below), and considered its future meetings (see Section VIII below).
+At its sessions on 18 June, 1998 the Council received the nomination, and elected the Chairman for STACFEN (see Section IX below), and considered its future meetings (see Section VIII below).
 The Council also particularly focused on facilities and requirements for its meetings, and the lengths of its meetings and structure of the final reports (see Section XI below).

-The Council considered and adopted the Reports of STACFIS and STACPUB, noting summary texts to these Standing Committee reports will be edited by the Chairman R. K. Mayo (USA) and W. B. Brodie (Canada), respectively.
+The Council considered and adopted the Reports of SATCFIS and STACPUB, noting summary texts to these Standing Committee reports will be edited by R. K. Mayo (USA) and W. B. Brodie (Canada), respectively.
 The Reports of STACFEN and STACREC were adopted during earlier sessions.

-The Council then considered and adopted the Report of the Scientific Council of this meeting of 3-18 June 1998, noting the Chairman and the Assistant Executive Secretary will finalize the text after the meeting.
+The Council then considered and adopted the Report of the Scientific Council of this meeting of 3-18 June, 1998, noting the Chairman and the Assistant Executive Secretary will finalize the text after the meeting.

-The meeting was adjourned at 1330 hours on 18 June 1998.
+The meeting was adjourned at 1330 hr on 18 June 1998.

 The Reports of the Standing Committees are appended as follows: Appendix I. STACFEN, Appendix II.
-STACFIS, Appendix III.
+STACFES, Appendix III.
 STACREC and Appendix IV.
 STACPUB.

-The Agenda (Agenda I), List of Research (SCR) and Summary (SCS) Documents, and the List of Participants of the meeting are given in Part D of this volume.
+The Agenda, List of Research (SCR) and Summary (SCS) Documents, and the List of Participants of the meeting are given in Appendix V, VI and VII, respectively.

-The Council's considerations on the Standing Committee Reports, and other matters addressed by the Council follow in Sections II-X, and the Council endorsed recommendations are given in Part D of this volume.
+The Council's considerations on the Standing Committee Reports, and the other matters addressed by the Council follow in Sections II-X, and the Council endorsed recommendations as are in Annex 1.